hotosm/fmtm/docs/about/faq.md

 ---

-### So why should I use FMTM over these other tools?
+### So why should I use FieldTM over these other tools?

 You might not need to!
 It depends if you are simply collecting data in the field as an individual, or are trying to coordinate amongst a team of enumerators.

-FMTM does not attempt to compete within the very rich field data collection ecosystem.
+FieldTM does not attempt to compete within the very rich field data collection ecosystem.
 Instead, it is a higher level tool, aimed at **coordination** of enumerators using one of these tools.

 ---

-### What is the relationship between FMTM and Kobo?
+### What is the relationship between FieldTM and Kobo?

-- Kobo is not an FMTM competitor, it's an ODK competitor.
+- Kobo is not an FieldTM competitor, it's an ODK competitor.
-- FMTM uses ODK underneath for reasons explained above, but due to the popularity of Kobo, could (and should) probably support the Kobo data collection app going forward.
+- FieldTM uses ODK underneath for reasons explained above, but due to the popularity of Kobo, could (and should) probably support the Kobo data collection app going forward.
 - This does raise challenges, as new features integrated in ODK Collect take approx